RaduCruceat/TicketApplication-FE/README.md

 - **TypeScript**: Typed JavaScript for better development experience.
 - **SvelteKit CSS**: Custom styling for application using Svelte's scoped CSS features.
 - **HTML**: Semantic structure for the UI.

-### Backend API
-The frontend interacts with an **ASP.NET Core** backend API to perform CRUD operations on counters and tickets.
-The backend repository can be found [here](https://github.com/RaduCruceat/TicketApplication-BE).